imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 ### **Configure authenticator in the frontend app**

-Let's configure `authenticator` in the frontend app, which will use an endpoint that we exposed in our backend app.
+Let's configure the `authenticator` method in the frontend app, which will use an endpoint we exposed previously in our backend service.

 ```javascript